Breaking ties in collective decision making: Proof of Theorems , and

 Thus $C^R$ refines $C.$

 $(ii)\Rightarrow (iii)$ Let $R$ be an irreflexive, acyclic, $U$-symmetric social method such that $C^R$ refines $C$.
 Then, by Lemma \ref{for-their}, condition $(a)$ in (iii) is fulfilled.

-$(iii)\Rightarrow (i)$ The proof is a remake of Bubboloni and Gori (2015, Section 8), which is essentially obtained replacing the minimal majority relation $R^{\nu(p)}(p)$ there, with the present relation $R(p)$. \end{proof} A detailed proof of the implication $(iii)\Rightarrow (i)$ in Theorem \ref{main3} is proposed in Appendix \ref{C.4}.
+$(iii)\Rightarrow (i)$ The proof is a remake of Bubboloni and Gori (2015, Section 8), which is essentially obtained replacing the minimal majority relation $R^{\nu(p)}(p)$ there, with the present relation $R(p)$.
+The interested reader can find the proof in Appendix \ref{final}. \end{proof}